stevens68/twixtbot-ui/README.md

 ### Evaluation

+By default, the evaluation output of the network is displayed after each move.
+If you do not want to be distracted or influenced you can uncheck the *evaluation* checkbox.
+This also hides the *MCTS visits* bar chart.

+#### value head

-Before each move, the bot evaluates the board.
-The value head of the network returns a value in range [-1.0..1.0] that indicates the probability for a win of player1 and player2, resp.
-The control bar displays the current and past evaluations.<br>
+After each move, the network evaluates the board.
+The value head [-1.0..1.0] indicates the probability for a win of player1 and player2, resp.
+The value is displayed as a float number and as a horizontal bar.
+Past values are recorded in a history bar chart.<br>

+#### policy head

-The policy head returns a value in range [0..1] for each legal move.
-A bar chart on the right shows the top three moves.
-Switch on the *Heatmap* checkbox below the bar chart to visualize all p-values > 0.
+The policy head of the network evaluates each leagal move.
+These p-values in range [0..1] indicate how promising a certain move for the current player is.
+A bar chart on the right shows the top three moves and their p-values.
+Switch on the *heatmap* checkbox below the bar chart to visualize all p-values > 0.
 The bigger and greener the spots, the better the p-value.
 The color coding is:
 + light green: close to 100% of best p
 + light blue: close to 50% of best p
 + dark blue: close to 0% of best p<br>